 The exterior of the Keepmoat Stadium is more interesting than the interior.
 The floodlight design is unique and the ground looks tidy as you'd expect.

 Pompey fans are housed in the North Stand which looks just like the South Stand opposite.
 The concourse inside is a good size though which means less chance of being bundled pre-game and during half-time.

 This is the rather plain looking East Stand.

 And this is the also rather plain looking West Stand.
 Basically, the Keepmoat Stadium is a smaller scale version of St. Mary's and so isn't very spectacular at all.

-This is a slightly-skewed photo of the Keepmoat when it is "full" before kick-off.
+This is a slightly-skewed photo of the Keepmoat when it is "full" before kick-off back when both Donny and Pompey were in the Championship.
 With so many empty seats, the atmosphere from the home fans can't be heard but the away end is very condusive to creating a loud noise.